|LW.12703 / LW.12704

 - an exploration of the various phases of a law enforcement investigation, including initial intake, witness interviews, oral and written discovery, developing investigative and litigation strategy, and settlement negotiations;

 - an overview of the major substantive laws relevant to the work of the Antitrust Bureau;

 - strategic and practical considerations governing when it is appropriate to collaborate with state and federal government agencies;

 - ethical issues in government investigations, including the differing ethical standards for private and public sector attorneys, and the balance between protecting confidentiality and maintaining transparency through public statements and information disclosure; and

 - the intersection between antitrust and technology, including using data analysis and other cutting-edge investigative tools to detect wrongdoing as well as anticipating and investigating problems arising from the spread of new technologies.

 The class will examine these topics through active participatory discussion, skills exercises, and drafting assignments.
 Readings will be assigned each week and will be provided in advance of class.
-Students will be asked to complete short journal writing assignments related to assigned readings or reflecting on fieldwork experience.
+Students will be asked to complete short writing assignments related to assigned readings or reflecting on fieldwork experience.